LuckyKo/rimworldmods/SocialInteractions/architecture.md

 - **Persistence**: `ExposeData` for saving/loading date state.
 - **Maintenance**: `CleanupExpiredDateCooldowns`, `CheckForStuckDates`.
 - **Stage Management**: Handles date stage transitions with proper timing and job management.
+- **3p Actions**: Support for threeway actions with special handling for spouse involvement.

 ### 4. `DateTracker_MapComponent.cs` (Date Lifecycle Engine)
 - **MapComponent** that acts as the primary engine for progressing dates.
 It runs continuously, monitoring pawns and calling state changes on the `DatingManager`.